 Ownership to Avoid Risks Associated with Predicted Long-Term Electric Rates

-The City of England announced a partnership with Little Rock-based Delta Solar to leverage non-developable land to build solar arrays for commercial, industrial, and agricultural customers around the state.
-Phase 1 of the project will occupy 12 acres just off Arkansas Highway 165 which can accommodate over 2MW of solar systems.
-In return for using the land, Delta Solar will provide the City of England with a solar array that will supply enough electricity to power the Courthouse and Parks System in exchange for the use of the land.
+The City of England announced a partnership with Little Rock-based Delta Solar to use non-developable land to construct solar arrays for commercial, industrial, and agricultural customers across the state.
+The first phase of the project will take up 12 acres just off Arkansas Highway 165 and will be capable of housing over 2MW of solar systems.
+Delta Solar will provide the City of England with a solar array that will supply enough electricity to power the Courthouse and Parks System in exchange for the use of the land.

 “Solar provides long term benefits for the City,” said England Mayor Butch House.
 “When looking at how others are approaching solar it became obvious that we wanted to own our system and not rely on projected increases in electric rates.”

-“The best solar panels are the ones you own,” said Bob East, chairman at Delta Solar.
-“Innovation is at the heart of what we do every day to create long term value for our customers.
-While Power Purchase Agreements can definitely be attractive, long term savings are based largely on the projected changes in the future electric rates.
-Unlike others, the City of England doesn’t need to worry about those changes because they own the system outright.”
+“The best solar panels are the ones you own,” said Delta Solar chairman Bob East.
+“Every day, we strive to create long-term value for our customers through innovation.
+While Power Purchase Agreements are certainly appealing, long-term savings are largely dependent on projected changes in future electric rates.
+The City of England, unlike others, does not have to worry about those changes because they own the system outright.”